 Featuring Joe McFetridge

-Living and working in a part of the country where it snows all winter presents a lot of issues for photographers.
-When it comes to winter weather, Joe McFetridge with Love by Joe Mac embraces the cold.
+Do you live somewhere where it snows?
+Do you struggle with photographing in winter?
+Joseph McFetridge of Love by Joe Mac knows how that goes!
+Since he lives and works in a part of the country where it snows all winter -which often presents a lot of issues for photographers – he doesn’t escape the chill but instead, when it comes to winter weather, Joe McFetridge embraces the cold.

 “The winter elements simply provide me new opportunities to capture my clients in diverse environments.”